-- 1. Horizontal mixing of residential and nonresidential uses via separate buildings is permitted may be authorized in all TOC districts by Special Exception, provided that residential uses are not facing nonresidential loading areas or dumpster enclosures. - 2.
-Mixing of residential and nonresidential uses within the same building of at least four (4) stories in height is encouraged and permitted may be authorized within the TOC-CC District by Special Exception, subject to functionally appropriate separation of the uses, including, but not limited to: separate stories; separate access; separation and buffering of residential units from loading areas and noisy nonresidential uses via one (1) or more intervening stories of office use, extrathick concrete floors, soundproofing on ceilings, walls and sound-containing openings, operational standards and time limits, or other proven technique acceptable to the city.
-Furthermore, the following uses shall not be located within a building containing residential use:
+- Horizontal mixing via separate buildings is permitted may be authorized in all TOC districts by Special Exception, residential uses are provided that nonresidential loading areas or dumpster enclosures. - Mixing of residential and nonresidential uses within the same building of at least four (4) stories in height $\frac{1}{10}$ encouraged and permitted may be authorized within the TOC-CC District by Special Exception, subject functionally appropriate separation of the including, but not limited to: separate stories; separate access; separation and buffering of residential units from loading areas and noisy nonresidential uses via one (1) or more intervening stories of office use, extrathick concrete floors, soundproofing on ceilings, walls and sound-containing openings, operational standards and time limits, or other proven technique acceptable to the city. - Accessory uses and outbuildings are permitted subject to the provisions of this article.
+Accessory dwellings may be part of the principal building, or an accessory building, on any floor, except as specified for ground floor retail uses.